fbpx

 What is BUSH SCHOOL

-Inspired by the Scandinavian Forest Kindergarten movement, and the more recent one day nature schools in Aotearoa, bush school is a holistic approach to childhood education believing children are capable and competent learners.
+Inspired by the Scandinavian Forest Kindergarten movement, and the more recent one day nature schools in Aotearoa, bush school is a holistic approach to education believing children are capable and competent learners.
 Bush School provides real life experiences exploring and playing in nature where the child is at the centre of the environment.
-A place they build resilience, develop social skills, fine and gross motor skills and develop independence in a supportive environment.
+A place they build resilience, develop social skills, fine and gross motor skills, develop independence in a supportive environment and strengthen their connection to te taiao.

 WHY IS IT SO BENEFICIAL?